gvellut/airplay_audio_revert/README.md

 make install
 ```

-After installation, run the app once from your Applications folder to activate the background service.
+After installation, run the app once from your `Applications` folder to activate the background service.
 Manage in *Login Items > Allow in the Background*.
+The tool is called `AudioMonitor`.

 ## Uninstall